vyynl/lumeria-duskrunner/content/index.md

   - resources
   - newPlayers
 ---
 It has been 104 years since [[Nightfall]] plunged the world of [[Lumeria]] into unending night and the [[Nyxwraiths]] first emerged.
-Faced with certain death in the darkness, groups started building sanctuaries of artificial daylight, forming tightly-packed Holds surrounded and supplied by smaller, less affluent Shards.
-Separated by seas of darkness, civilization is held together by one group, the [[Duskrunners]].
+Faced with certain death in the darkness, survivors began constructing sanctuaries of artificial daylight, forming tightly packed Holds supported by smaller, less affluent Shards.
+Separated by vast seas of darkness, civilization remains interconnected thanks to one dedicated group: the [[Duskrunners]].

-The only ones brave enough to venture into the night, the Duskrunners are the blood of life, knowledge, and adventure flowing between the different shards and holds.
-It's through them and their different divisions that communications are maintained, supply lines are maintained, and threats are handled before they spiral out of control.
+The Duskrunners are the lifeblood of Lumeria, bravely venturing into the night to ensure the flow of life, knowledge, and adventure between Holds and Shards.
+Through their divisions, they maintain communication, preserve supply lines, and neutralize threats before they escalate.

-Here's where you come in, adventurer.
-You and your party have just finished training and are being sent out on your first mission as a fully-fledged Duskrunner Spear squad to deal with some bandits that have been operating out of some ruins just outside of [[Wellspring - the Shard of Axes]] in [[Calomir - the Great Moon Hold]].
-How will your tale unfold as you leave the walls of society and brave the open wilderness for the first time?
+This is where your story begins, adventurer.
+You and your party have completed your training and are now embarking on your first mission as a fully-fledged Duskrunner Spear squad.
+Your task is to confront bandits operating from ruins just outside of [[Wellspring - the Shard of Axes]] in [[Calomir - the Great Moon Hold]].
+How will your tale unfold as you step beyond society's walls into the wilderness for the first time?

 ## Campaign Overview

 ### Vibes
-#### Adventure
+#### Adventure Through a Decaying World
-My ideas theme-wise for this campaign is going erring on the side of ***generally lighthearted with plenty of room for serious character development and plot*** - think something along the lines of *Avatar: The Last Airbender*.
-We’re all here to hang out, have fun, and take a break from dealing with everything going on in the world for a little while when we come in.
+The thematic approach for this campaign is generally ***lighthearted with plenty of room for meaningful character development and plot progression*** as you traverse the ruins of the society that existed before the collapse—think along the lines of _Avatar: The Last Airbender.
+We're here to relax, enjoy ourselves, and momentarily step away from life's stresses.

 > [!note]
-> My main goal in this campaign is that it will start as themed shorter adventures *(Think between 2-4 sessions max per adventure with easy jump-in/jump-out points for anyone that wants/needs to)*.
-If the PCs hit a suitable level and everyone decides that they'd like to commit to something more long-term with this adventuring group, we'll then look at what launching into something larger scale would look like.
+> My primary goal is to run a series of short, thematic adventures _(approximately 2–4 sessions each, with easy entry and exit points for anyone who might want or need them)_.
+Should the characters reach an appropriate level and the group desires a longer-term commitment, we can explore transitioning into a larger-scale narrative.
 #### Combat
-Combat is a pretty vital part of any DnD game.
-My goal in prep for each session is for there to be *1 significant instance of combat per-session*, with there being more in dungeons-crawly situations or the like.
-In instances where an entire session happens without combat, I will make sure that there will *never be 2 sessions in a row without any combat*.
+Combat plays a vital role in D&D. My preparation goal is to ensure there's _at least one significant combat encounter per session_, with increased frequency during dungeon crawls or similar scenarios.
+If a session occurs without combat, I will ensure there are _never two consecutive sessions lacking combat encounters_.

-With those guardrails, that should equate to a pretty solid balance between having plenty of role-play opportunities without dragging too much between letting the super-powered fighting adventurers flex their strength.
+These guidelines should provide a good balance between engaging role-playing opportunities and dynamic combat encounters, allowing your adventurers ample opportunities to showcase their strengths.

->[!tip] Rule of Cool
+> [!tip] Rule of Cool
->My main goal in running a game is that everyone feels like they have the tools available to them to have fun.
-I want to encourage you to be creative and will generally allow you to try most things and possibly even give you bonuses as a result for trying something out of the box.
+> My main objective as the game master is ensuring everyone has fun.
+I encourage creativity, allowing most ideas to be attempted, and may even grant bonuses for particularly imaginative or innovative solutions.
 ### Safety Tools
-The safety and comfort of everyone is and always will be my top-priority in the game.
-The [Lines & Veils Document](https://docs.google.com/spreadsheets/d/1Tioa7dusPyOB1QkaGyY9U3g9pMXpsaOuQkjuvgr-r1U/edit?usp=drive_link) will be kept updated with what everyone says are their own lines and veils so that we can all be on the same page and that no one feels unsafe.
-That being said, I’m not going to pretend that anyone is always perfect.
-If I or anyone else says or does anything that makes you feel uncomfortable, please to let me know via DM or in-person and the situation will be handled accordingly.
+Player safety and comfort will always be my highest priority.
+The [Lines & Veils Document](https://docs.google.com/spreadsheets/d/1Tioa7dusPyOB1QkaGyY9U3g9pMXpsaOuQkjuvgr-r1U/edit?usp=drive_link) will remain up-to-date, clearly outlining everyone's individual boundaries, so we're all on the same page.
+However, mistakes can happen.
+If anything said or done (including by myself) makes you uncomfortable, please inform me privately via DM or in-person, and I will address the issue promptly.

->[!info] Definitions
+> [!info] Definitions
->***Lines*** - Topics/themes that aren’t to be talked about or referenced in any way at the table under any circumstance
+> **_Lines_** – Topics/themes that should never be discussed or referenced at the table under any circumstances.
 >
->***Veils*** - Topics/themes that can occur, just not extensively or discussed detail
+> **_Veils_** – Topics/themes that can occur but shouldn't be explored extensively or discussed in detail.

-I cannot stress enough how important player safety and comfort is to me.
-Please don't just soldier on if something/someone is making you uncomfortable, even if it's me.
+I cannot stress enough how important your comfort and safety are.
+If you ever feel uncomfortable, please don't hesitate to speak up.
 ### Scheduling
-I'm prepared to host everyone in person starting with a goal of 2 sessions per month, getting scheduled as early out as we can in advance, with each session shooting for around 2.5 - 3 hours from start to stop.
-I'll send out a sheet in the near future for everyone to tag what days their available, and I'll put together the nights that work best for everyone to play once I have everyone's availability in.
+I'm prepared to host sessions in-person, aiming for two meetings per month, scheduled as far in advance as possible.
+Sessions will typically run between 2.5 and 3 hours.
+I'll soon share a scheduling form to identify everyone's availability and select dates that best accommodate the group.